timkicker/timkicker.github.io/source/_posts/the-selfhosting-experience.md

 I chose to run all my applications using [Docker](https://www.docker.com/why-docker/) because I think it's the best way to run server applications.
 Docker allows us to package applications into containers, each containing the application code, runtime, libraries, and dependencies needed to run the application consistently across different environments.

 Since most self-proclaimed administrators choose to set up a dashboard to maintain a clear perspective on my applications, I opted not to include things like a search engine or third-party websites such as some social media sites, since I only use [this dashboard](https://github.com/bastienwirtz/homer) for navigation and nothing else.

+For maintainance and security, I also chose to host a Wireguard-VPN on a seperate device, which allows me to access my server remotely without going directly over the internet.
+This improves our security drastically while also offering some way of maintainance should the main-machine go offline.

 ## Media